daniel-lima/samples-aem-shared-menu/README.md

-# Sample AEM project template

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+# [AEM Samples] Shared Menu

+This project shows how to share an instance of a menu component between all the pages of a website.
+For further information, please refer to [Shared menu](http://danielhalima.com/aem/2017/04/29/shared-menu/).

 ## Modules

+The project is based on [aem-project-archetype](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype), so it has the same modules, profiles and properties.

-The main parts of the template are:
+The main modules are:

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates and runmode specific configs
 * ui.content: contains sample content using the components from the ui.apps
 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build

 To build all the modules run in the project root directory the following command with Maven 3: